-It's now time to push forward and develop your Python chops even further.
-There are lots and lots of fantastic functions in Python and its library ecosystem.
-However, as a Data Scientist, you'll constantly need to write your own functions to solve problems that are dictated by your data.
-The art of function writing is what you'll learn in this first Python Data Science toolbox course.
+It's time to push forward and develop your Python chops even further.
+There are tons of fantastic functions in Python and its library ecosystem.
+However, as a data scientist, you'll constantly need to write your own functions to solve problems that are dictated by your data.
+You will learn the art of function writing in this first Python Data Science Toolbox course.
 You'll come out of this course being able to write your very own custom functions, complete with multiple parameters and multiple return values, along with default arguments and variable-length arguments.
-You'll gain insight into scoping in Python and be able to write lambda functions and handle errors in your very own function writing practice.
-On top of this, you'll wrap up each Chapter by diving into using your acquired skills to write functions that analyze twitter DataFrames and are generalizable to broader Data Science contexts.
+You'll gain insight into scoping in Python and be able to write lambda functions and handle errors in your function writing practice.
+And you'll wrap up each chapter by using your new skills to write functions that analyze Twitter DataFrames.

 In this chapter, you'll learn how to write simple functions, as well as functions that accept multiple arguments and return multiple values.
 You'll also have the opportunity to apply these new skills to questions commonly encountered by data scientists.User-defined functions50 xpStrings in Python50 xpRecapping built-in functions50 xpWrite a simple function100 xpSingle-parameter functions100 xpFunctions that return single values100 xpMultiple parameters and return values50 xpFunctions with multiple parameters100 xpA brief introduction to tuples100 xpFunctions that return multiple values100 xpBringing it all together50 xpBringing it all together (1)100 xpBringing it all together (2)100 xpCongratulations!50 xp